cwiegel/uBackup/README.md

 	Option:

 # Parameters

 The script only shows errors on stdout per default.
 If you want to run the backup in verbose mode and watch the files processed by tar, call the script like this:

-	$ ./ubackup.sh --verbose
+	$ ./uBackup --verbose
-	$ ./ubackup.sh -v
+	$ ./uBackup -v

 If you intend to backup your system on a cd/dvd with a predefined size call the script like:

-	$ ./ubackup.sh --split
+	$ ./uBackup --split
-	$ ./ubackup.sh -s
+	$ ./uBackup -s

 Don't forget to adjust the $split_options variable, i.o. to set the desired chunk size.
-Default is 100MB.
+Default is 300MB.

+Restore help text is avaible for users who are not an expert on command line, called by:

+	$ ./uBackup --help-restore
+	$ ./uBackup -hr

 Of course you may combine command line parameters in any way.

 # Features

 	works right out of the box.
 	checks if all the needed tools exist. checks that any file/folder listed exists (no spelling errors). names backups according to their hostname and the date it was created → unique, meaningful file name. prevents the overwriting of a backup file created on the same day. runs an integrity check after the uBackup has been created. allows fine-tuning and easy change.
 	verbose mode.
 	command line option –split for splitting the tarball on the fly.

 # How to customise

 As mentioned above there are several variables to customise.
 The script itself has a few comments which should get you started.
-You might want to change the location where the uBackup.tar.xz is put (currently /mnt/backups/uBackup), or you might not like the filename (hostname-uBackup-date.tar.xz), or you might think that the kernel sources are part of a minimal system backup and hence you won't exclude them (and so on) …
+You might want to change the location where the hostname-01.01.11.tar.xz is put (currently /mnt/backups/uBackup), or you might not like the filename (hostname-uBackup-date.tar.xz), or you might think that the kernel sources are part of a minimal system backup and hence you won't exclude them (and so on) …

 	$default_exclude_list: put any file/directory in here which is never needed nor wanted for a minimal system backup.
 	$default_exclude_pattern: exclude patterns for the $default_include_folders/files.